Menacuddle

-The holy well was built in the 15th century and restored by Admiral Sir Charles John Graves-Sawle shortly after the First World War in memory of his son who was killed in action.
+The holy well was built in the 15th century and was restored by Admiral Sir Charles John Graves-Sawle shortly after the First World War in memory of his son who was killed in action.
 It is a popular spot with ramblers.
-Its name is recorded as Menequidel in 1250 and Menedcudel in 1284 and comes from the Old Cornish mened and cuydel and it means hillside with a small wood.
+Its name is recorded as Menequidel in 1251 and Menedcudel in 1284 and comes from the Old Cornish mened and cuydel and it means hillside with a small wood.
 The name does not include a saint's name, and there was no St Guidel.
 The site has also been known as Pinni-menny.

 It is said that if a person drops a pin into the well and makes a wish, that wish will be granted.
 The woods have a reputation for being haunted, with sightings of a "huge black beast" there.

 The site is a monument scheduled under the Ancient Monuments and Archaeological Areas Act 1979, NHLE list number 1019163.